 Milliman

-Worked in Financial Risk Management, building actuarial models and supporting client projects with modern tech stacks.
+Worked in Financial Risk Management, building robust actuarial models and supporting high-stakes client projects using modern tech stacks.
+Focused on optimizing code efficiency and data accuracy.

 Corebridge Financial

 Gained critical experience in valuation and financial modeling.
-Assisted in quarter-end reporting and analysis.
+Assisted in quarter-end reporting, analyzed variance in data sets, and presented findings to senior leadership.

 Liberty Mutual Insurance

 First exposure to P&C reserving.
-Analyzed data trends and supported rate filing preparations.
+Analyzed data trends, supported rate filing preparations, and automated manual reporting processes using VBA.

 A timeline of risks taken, exams passed, and lessons learned along the way.